home-assistant/developers.home-assistant/docs/integration_fetching_data.md

 We're going to explain a few different API types here and the best way to integrate them in Home Assistant.
 Note that some integrations will encounter a combination of the ones below.

-## One API endpoint with all the data
+## Coordinated, single API poll for data for all entities

 This API will have a single method to fetch data for all the entities that you have in Home Assistant.
-In this case we'll want to poll this endpoint on an interval and then let entities know as soon as new data is available.
+In this case we will want to have a single periodical poll on this endpoint, and then let entities know as soon as new data is available for them.

-Home Assistant provides a Data Update Coordinator class to help you manage this as efficient as possible.
+Home Assistant provides a DataUpdateCoordinator class to help you manage this as efficiently as possible.

 ```python
 import logging